We're a society today where intellectual property (IP) protections in its various forms are a huge and constant feature of the digital landscape.

 The same way all corpo-friendly legislation, like Citizens United, came to pass.
 Money and lobbying.
 Lawmakers know good and well who butters their toast.
 And it isn't you or me.
 Sure, we may have the power of the vote over them, but history has demonstrated that large chunks of the electorate are easily manipulated.
 So we wind up with the pols that can spin the best yarn.

 Well, heck, if you're still with me then thank you very much.
+I bow in your general direction.
 I'm chuffed that you hung around and I hope you enjoyed this.
 Apparently it wasn't a total snooze, then?